syncthing/docs/users/security.rst

 Global Discovery
 ~~~~~~~~~~~~~~~~

-When global discovery is enabled, Syncthing sends an announcement packet every
+When global discovery is enabled, Syncthing sends an announcement every 30
-30 minutes to the global discovery server so that it can keep a mapping
+minutes to the global discovery servers so that they can keep a mapping
 between your device ID and external IP.
-The packets contain the device ID and
+The announcement contain the device
-listening port.
-Also, when connecting to other devices that have not been seen
+ID and listening port(s).
+Also, when connecting to other devices that have
-on the local network, a query is sent to the global discovery server
+not been seen on the local network, a query is sent to the global discovery
-containing the device ID of the requested device.
-The discovery server is
+servers containing the device ID of the requested device.
+The connection to
+the discovery server is encrypted using TLS and the discovery server
+certificate is verified, so the contents of the query should be considered
+private between the device and the discovery server.
+The discovery servers
-currently hosted by :user:`calmh`.
+are currently hosted by :user:`calmh`.
 Global discovery defaults to **on**.

 When turned off, devices with dynamic addresses not on the local network cannot
 be found and connected to.

 An eavesdropper on the Internet can deduce which machines are running
-Syncthing with global discovery enabled, what their device IDs are, and what
+Syncthing with global discovery enabled, and what their device IDs are.

-device IDs they are attempting to connect to via global discovery.
+The operator of the discovery server can map arbitrary device addresses to
+IP addresses, and deduce which devices are connected to each other.

 If a different global discovery server is configured, no data is sent to the
-default global discovery server.
+default global discovery servers.

 Local Discovery
 ~~~~~~~~~~~~~~~